-- The Improvement and Well-being Plan sets the strategic direction for the Authority and details the improvement objectives in accordance with the Local Government (Wales) Measure 2009, and well-being objectives in accordance with the Well-being of Future Generations (Wales) Act 2015. - The Service has amended its four core values People, Diversity and Inclusivity, Striving For Excellence and Service to the Community.
+- The Improvement and Well-being Plan sets the strategic direction for the Authority and details the improvement objectives in accordance with the Local Government (Wales) Measure 2009, and well-being objectives in accordance with the Well-being of Future Generations (Wales) Act 2015. - The Service has four core values People, Diversity and Inclusivity, Striving For Excellence and Service to the Community.
 These summarise the principles and personal values that staff are encouraged to adopt and demonstrate. - The Service has gained White Ribbon accreditation which demonstrates a commitment to stop violence against women. - The Service has a statutory duty to put in place business continuity arrangements.
 Plans across the Service have been updated.
 There is ongoing collaboration with the other fire and rescue services in Wales to improve planning and consider current risks.
-The National Issues Committee includes a business continuity work stream. - The Medium Term Financial Plan (MTFP) and annual budget process ensures that financial resources are directed to the Authority's priorities. - Partnership working is undertaken where there are shared objectives and advantages from working together for example, the Strategic Arson Reduction Board and Public Services Boards. - The Strategic Risk Management Policy sets out the process used to identify and control exposure to uncertainty, which may impact on the achievement of the objectives or activities.
+The National Issues Committee includes a business continuity work stream. - The Medium Term Financial Strategy (MTFS) and annual budget process ensures that financial resources are directed to the Authority's priorities. - Partnership working is undertaken where there are shared objectives and advantages from working together - for example, the Strategic Arson Reduction Board and Public Services Boards. - The Strategic Risk Management Policy sets out the process used to identify and control exposure to uncertainty, which may impact on the achievement of the objectives or activities.
 This is reviewed throughout the year to ensure that risks are identified and appropriately assessed.
-The Corporate Risk Register records these risks, and they are regularly monitored, by the Corporate Planning Department and reported to the Executive Panel. - The Wales Fire and Rescue Procurement Strategy 2016/2021 sets out the procurement strategic objectives and documents the areas for development to ensure the Welsh Procurement Policy Statement Principles are met. - Key decisions are subject to an integrated impact assessment, which takes account of equality, protection, health, safety and wellbeing, Welsh language, finance, sustainability and staffing, Well-being of Future Generations (Wales) Act 2015. - Safeguarding procedures are in place to refer vulnerable people the Service come into contact with, to other agencies.
+The Corporate Risk Register records these risks, and they are regularly monitored, by the Corporate Planning Department and reported to the Executive Panel. - Key decisions are subject to an integrated impact assessment, which takes account of equality, protection, health, safety and wellbeing, Welsh language, finance, sustainability and staffing, Well-being of Future Generations (Wales) Act 2015 and the socio-economic duty that comes into force on 1 April 2021. - Safeguarding policy and procedure is in place to refer vulnerable people the Service come into contact with, to other agencies.